 Typical winterization procedures at a plant require steam tracing to be turned on during periods of cold weather when temperatures could drop below freezing.
-Since temperatures fluctuate throughout a winter period many plants manually turn on the trace system in the beginning of their winter season and leave it on until Spring.
+Since temperatures fluctuate throughout the winter period, many plants manually turn on the trace system at the beginning of their winter season and leave it on until Spring.

-While this eliminates the chance of freeze damage from forgetting to activate the steam on any particular day, it wastes a lot of steam on those days that temperatures are above freezing.

-A better solution is to install thermostatic valves to automatically control steam flow.
+While this eliminates the chance of freeze damage from forgetting to activate the steam on any particular day, it wastes a lot of steam on those days when temperatures are above freezing.
+A better solution is to install thermostatic valves to control steam flow automatically.

-These self-actuating values can sense the ambient or surface temperature and will regulated the steam on and off based on the specified set-point of the value.
-By relying on an automatically operated system to manage steam tracing you can saves thousands of dollars and eliminate errors associated with manual operations.
+These self-actuating valves can sense the ambient or surface temperature and will regulate the steam on and off based on the specified set-point of the valve.
+By relying on an automatically operated system to manage steam tracing, you can save thousands of dollars and eliminate errors associated with manual operations.

-The example below details the exorbitant savings a facility could experience using thermostatic control valves.
+The example on the below details the exorbitant savings a facility could experience using thermostatic control valves.